michaelpw-w6/fasdex-internal-tools/DEPLOYMENT.md

 - Verify NEXTAUTH_URL is set to your exact Vercel domain
 - Check NEXTAUTH_SECRET is set
 - Ensure environment variables are set for production environment

+## ✅ Ready to Deploy!

+The application now builds successfully and is ready for Vercel deployment!